Houston Rockets vs Golden State Warriors Rivalry Timeline: A Deep Dive

 The 2018 Western Conference Finals is arguably the most pivotal point in the Rockets vs Warriors timeline.
 Houston, with Chris Paul joining James Harden, built a team specifically designed to counter Golden State’s strengths.
 They finished the regular season with an NBA-best 65 wins.
 The series was a grueling, seven-game battle.
 The Rockets took a 3-2 lead, putting the Warriors on the brink of elimination, but a hamstring injury to Chris Paul in Game 5 proved devastating.
 Without Paul, the Rockets famously missed 27 consecutive three-pointers in Game 7, ultimately losing the series.

-Statistic: In Game 7 of the 2018 Western Conference Finals, the Houston Rockets shot 7-for-44 (15.9%) from three-point range, including an NBA playoff record 27 consecutive misses, directly impacting their narrow 101-92 loss to the Golden State Warriors.
+Statistic: In Game 7 of the 2018 Western Conference Finals, the Houston Rockets shot 7-for-44 (15.9%) from three-point range, including an NBA playoff record 27 consecutive misses, directly impacting their narrow 101-92 loss to the Golden State Warriors, according to basketball-reference.com.

 The latter part of the Rockets vs Warriors timeline saw the rivalry continue with high stakes, though the dynamics began to shift due to injuries and team changes.